Department of Earth and Biological Sciences

 Schedule of charges (2020-2021)

 EBS strives to make it possible for every qualified student to successfully complete his or her degree in a timely manner.
 For many students, financial arrangements may be key elements in providing opportunity for timely completion.
 The department therefore makes available to as many qualified students as possible various forms of financial aid within the limits of the departmental budget and circumstances.
 Such financial aid may take the form of research assistantships (RA) and tuition waivers, or other special awards.
-It is hoped that these incentives will not only help make a student's graduate career possible, but will also strengthen and expand his or her opportunities for learning while enrolled in the University.
+It is hoped that these incentives will not only help make a student's graduate career possible, but will also strengthen and expand their opportunities for learning while enrolled in the University.
 Other financial aid, such as student loans or other scholarships, are available through the Student Financial Aid office in the Student Services building.
 However, every student is responsible for the enrollment fee each quarter.
 It is not covered by tuition waivers.
-If a student is awarded an RA, he or she will be expected to document at least 30 hours per pay period (2 weeks) on departmental and research-related projects.
+If a student is awarded an RA, they will be expected to document at least 30 hours per pay period (two weeks) on departmental and research-related projects.
 Ph.D. degree students will be expected to document at least 40 hours per pay period on their project in order to continue receiving the RA.
 Please note that RAs are awarded for a set amount for the year (M.S. degree--$7,500; Ph.D. degree--$17,000).
 This amount is paid out monthly after the first full month of work.

 |$580||Per unit, graduate credit|

 |$350||Per unit, audit, graduate|

 |$60||Fee for credit by examination|